kwonus/Quelle/Quelle-AVX.md

 ​

-### Appendix E. YAML representation of search result (msgpack result from yaml in Appendix D)
+### Appendix E. Notional YAML representation of search result (actual result is a flatbuffer)

-[EXAMPLE depicted as YAML, but result will be msgpack; this is what gets returned when render is unspecified]
+[EXAMPLE depicted as YAML; see Appendix F for FlatBuffer IDL definition]

 ```yaml
 settings: